Northeastern British Columbia.

 Bullmoose Mine Falls

 9. It is possible to drive further for a few minutes along D33H road, which starts immediately to the right of the closed gate.
 You would drive by a few small lakes, and then

-10. There is at least another side road there too, but this one ends on top of the hill seen on the photo above.
+10. There is at least one more side road there too, but this one ends on top of the hill seen in the photo above.
 There is a gas industry installation with a backdrop of a neat chiselled rock.